fluxcd/flux2/docs/use-cases/gh-actions-auto-pr.md

     push:
       branch: staging
 ```

+For this use case, we are only interested in showing that once the change is approved and merged, it gets deployed into production.
+The image automation is gated behind a pull request approval workflow, according to any policy you have in place for your repository.

 In your manifest repository, add a GitHub Action workflow as below.
 This workflow watches for commits on the `staging` branch and opens a pull request with any labels, title, or body that you configure.